This post may contain affiliate links. Read my disclosure policy.

 - Dried fruit: Any combination of raisins, dried cranberries, dried blueberries, dried cherries, or whatever you have on hand.

-- Mix it together: In a large bowl, combine the dry ingredients, but NOT the dried fruit.
-In a small bowl, combine the wet ingredients.
+- Mix it together.
 Pour the wet mixture over the oat mixture and toss until it is evenly moistened.

-- Bake and cool: Bake for 1 to 1 1/2 hours, stirring every 20 minutes, or until dry and golden.
-Toss the dried fruits in with the granola mixture and allow to cool.
+- Bake and cool: Bake at 250°F for 1 to 1 1/2 hours, stirring every 20 minutes, or until dry and golden.
+Cool the granola, then stir in the dried fruit.

 Tips for Success

-Do be sure to line your baking sheet with parchment paper or a silicone baking mat to ensure it doesn’t stick or burn.
+- Line the pan.
+Parchment paper or a silicone baking mat on your sheet pan will ensure it doesn’t stick or burn.

-Use a large enough baking sheet so that you can spread it out in a nice, even layer.
+- Use a large baking sheet.
+Or even two.
+You want enough surface area so that you can spread it out in a nice, even layer for consistent cooking.

-Bake it low and slow in the oven, stirring often to ensure it dried out evenly but no areas get overcooked.
+- Stir frequently.
+Bake it low and slow in the oven, stirring often to ensure it dries out evenly but no areas get overcooked.

-- Make some Honey and Sea Salt Peanut Butter, then whip up these Apple Sandwiches from Garnish with Lemon.
+- Make some snacks.
+Whip up a batch of Honey Peanut Butter, and use it for some easy Banana Snacks or these Apple Sandwiches from Garnish with Lemon.

 Homemade Gluten Free Granola